Mingrui-Yu/DexGraspBench/README.md

 - Incorporate visual/tactile feedback to support **close-loop** evaluation.
 - Add support for other physics simulators, such as [MJX](https://mujoco.readthedocs.io/en/stable/mjx.html) and the [IPC-based simulator](https://dl.acm.org/doi/10.1145/3528223.3530064).

-The detailed updating timeline is unsure.
+The detailed updating timeline is unclear.

 ## Citation